Shakespeare, The Tempest and the Masque :

 T’excel the golden age…

 Whereas for Montaigne, the utopian vision is bound up with a retreat from world, for Shakespeare, it ultimately underpins the necessity of a qualified (re-)engagement with the world of affairs for both Prospero and Ferdinand.
-Indeed, the pastoral evocation of the golden age in the masque marks a key stage in the Neoplatonic ascent of Ferdinand who progresses from being a (supposedly) drowned soul, to being washed up on the island, forced into indentured labour as a log-bearer, but already a young admirer of the idealized feminine, to marriage or symbolic union of royal souls (as in the game of chess), and is ultimately “prospered” in his ascent to a kingly crown.
+Indeed, the pastoral evocation of the golden age in the masque within the play marks a key stage in the Neoplatonic ascent of Ferdinand who progresses from being a (supposedly) drowned soul, to being washed up on the island, forced into indentured labour as a log-bearer, but already a young admirer of the idealized feminine, to marriage or symbolic union of royal souls (as in the game of chess), and is ultimately “prospered” in his ascent to a kingly crown.

 The goddesses of the masque are idealized feminine equivalents of Prospero (Juno), Ariel (Iris) and the earthly energy of Caliban apotheosized into a bountiful mother goddess (Ceres).
 They govern the pastoral setting and restore both mankind and nature to prelapsarian innocence.
 Love is true and leads to marriage.
 Cupid’s lustful arrows are broken.
 There is no rape or abduction (Proserpina carried off by Dis, Caliban’s attempted rape of Miranda).
 Nature blesses mankind with abundant harvests and no winter season; man and nature coexist in harmony (symbolized by the dance of the Naiads and reapers) and Lear’s storm is transmuted into Prospero’s harmless tempest.